IVSoftware/multi-dimensional-array-request/readme.md

 ***
 **Observable uint**

-What makes this work is having a `uint` value that sends a notification whenever its value changes that will work behind the scenes.
+The bindings are based on a `uint` value that sends a notification whenever its value changes.
+This class works behind the scenes to keep everything synced.

     public class ObservableUInt : INotifyPropertyChanged
     {